-The nature is beautiful at the black sand beach and the basaltic columns by the beach are one of a kind.
+Nature is beautiful at the black sand beach and the basaltic columns by the beach are one of a kind.
 The three cliffs called Reynisdrangar rise up in the ocean with the island Dyrahólaey not far away, making for one of the most stunning panoramas in our country.

 Quite a few Hollywood movies were shot here, such as Noah, Star Trek and of course Game of Thrones.

 It is really important when you visit the beach to be careful since the waves can be unpredictable and powerful.
 Your guide will tell you what to keep in mind when visiting the beach.

 We also stop for lunch here, there is a small cozy restaurant where you can buy lunch.
 This stop is about 60-70 minutes.

 Vík is a small fishing village on the other side of the mountain where Reynisfjara is.
 After lunch, we go to the church in the town for a photo stop.
 The view is spectacular and gives you a real feeling of how the Icelandic fishermen lived back in the day.

 We do have many glaciers in Iceland, especially on the south coast of the island.
 The one we stop at is called Sólheimajökull and is located between two of our most famous volcanoes, Eyjafjallajökull and Katla.
 The glacier is part of a bigger one called Mýrdalsjökull and is fairly accessible.